nixlim/CV-1/README.md

 *Various Roles*

-- From 2010 to 2015 I worked for Public Transport Victoria (previously the Transport Ticketing Authority), in varied roles where I gained experience in project management, stakeholder relationship management, training and communication strategies.
+- From 2010 to 2015 I worked for Public Transport Victoria (formerly the Transport Ticketing Authority), in varied roles where I gained experience in project management, stakeholder relationship management, training and communication strategies.

+## Contact
+Please don't hesitate to contact me on [LinkedIn ](https://www.linkedin.com/in/danpelensky) at any time if you are looking for a passionate, smart Junior Developer who prides himself on using software craftsmanship best practices.